The Younghearts were a vocal group from Los Angeles, California, U.S.A.

 This line-up included James Moore, Bobby Solomon, Charles Ingersoll and Ronald Preyer.

-The groups first record was a song entitled 'Oh, I'll Never Be The Same', which made the Top Ten on the R & B charts.
+The groups first record was a song entitled 'A Little Togetherness', which made the Top Ten on the R & B charts.

 A follow up album entitled 'Sweet Soul Shakin' was released in 1968 for the Minit label.